 Business and creativity aren’t generally thought to go hand-in-hand.
 The idea is that you have either creative head-in-the-cloud types or practical business types.
 But then there’s the entrepreneur, who both creates an innovative new offering, and uses business savvy to try get the market to catch it.
 The entrepreneur is more than a business person, but also a creative.
 The intrepid entrepreneur performs a balancing act between the brain’s left and right hemispheres.
 So how does the link between entrepreneurship and creativity work?

 “It often happens that I wake at night and begin to think about a serious problem and decide I must tell the Pope about it.
 Then I wake up and remember that I am the Pope.” – Pope John Paul XXIII.
-I am sure that we can all identify with the above quotation.
-Business-owners are “chief cooks and bottle washers”.
 Like people, your business also has different roles to fulfill.
 It is important to know exactly what those roles are, because someone (a person or a team) in your business must take responsibility for this specific aspect, otherwise it is not seen to.

 A mentor can be a valuable guide and sounding board when you are running a small business on your own.
 If you feel you need the services of a mentor, it's important to find one with a good reputation, the appropriate experience in your industry or problem area, and one you can trust and get along with.
 So, where do you start looking?